CDCgov/prime-reportstream/prime-router/docs/proposals/0001-authentication.md

 How will we implement each step?

+Logging note:  we will never log token or public/private key values.

-### Step One:  Sender Pre-authorization Step.
+### Step One:  Setup: Sender Pre-authorization Step.
 We need to pre-register information about the sender.

 During the on-boarding of a new Organization, a PRIME team member will set up a new organization in our system via our `settings` API.
 In addition, a new Group will be created in Okta for that Organization.
 Obviously authorization to do this work will be using Okta token auth, which is already working, and outside the scope of this doc.